Instant Pot Stuffed Peppers

 - Top peppers with the remaining cheese.
 Put the lid back on the Instant Pot for a few minutes to melt the cheese.
 Serve.

 - You may have enough filling to stuff 5 bell peppers.
 If you have an 8 quart Instant Pot, you can probably fit all 5 peppers in at the same time.
 If you have a 6 quart pot, you can cook the 5th pepper separately.
-The pot will come to pressure much more quickly if only cooking 1 or 2 peppers, so increase the pressure cook time to 20 minutes at high pressure, followed by a quick release.
+The pot will come to pressure much more quickly if only cooking 1 or 2 peppers, so increase the pressure cook time to 20 minutes at high pressure (for uncooked meat filling), followed by a quick release.